LukeShortCloud/rootpages/markdown/openstack.md

 Source:

 1. "Volume encryption supported by the key manager" Openstack Documentation.
 April 3, 2017.
 Accessed April 3, 2017. https://docs.openstack.org/ocata/config-reference/block-storage/volume-encryption.html

+## Configurations - Glance

+Glance is used to store and manage images for instance deployment.

+### Configurations - Glance - Ceph

+Ceph can be used to store images.

+* /etc/glance/glance-api.conf
+    * [DEFAULT]
+        * show_image_direct_url = True
+            * This will allow copy-on-write (CoW) operations for efficent usage of storage for instances.
+Instead of cloning the entire image, CoW will be used to store changes between the instance and the original image.
+This assumes that Cinder is also configured to use Ceph.
+            * The back-end Ceph addressing will be viewable by the public Glance API.
+It is important to make sure that Ceph is not publicly accessible.
+    * [glance_store]
+        * stores = rbd
+        * default_store = rbd
+        * rbd_store_pool = `<RBD_POOL>`
+        * rbd_store_user = `<RBD_USER>`
+        * rbd_store_ceph_conf = /etc/ceph/ceph.conf
+        * rbd_store_chunk_size = 8

+[1]

+Source:

+1. "BLOCK DEVICES AND OPENSTACK."
+Ceph Documentation.
+April 5, 2017.
+Accessed April 5, 2017. http://docs.ceph.com/docs/master/rbd/rbd-openstack/

 # Neutron Troubleshooting